-- The Bid price represents the maximum price a buyer is willing to pay for a share, stock, or other security.
+- The Bid price represents the maximum price that a buyer is willing to pay for a share, stock or other security.

 - The Ask price represents the minimum price that a seller is willing to take for that same security.

 - A trade or transaction occurs when a buyer in the market is willing to pay the best offer available—or is willing to sell at the highest bid.

 - 'Spread' is used to define the gap between the bid and the ask prices of a security or asset.

 The BidAsk Spread in our Buy or Bid sale

 In our Buy or Bid sale we use the 'BidAsk Spread' to show the gap between the minimum accepted price of the item and the sellers asking price; here called the BuyNow price.

 - The lowest amount in the BidAsk Spread is the minimum acceptable price of the sale item.

 - Items that receive bids within the BidAsk Spread will be made available to the high bidder after the close of the sale.